-Demonstration of technologies that will enable a space observatory to reject scattered starlight to the degree that the light of an exoplanet can be separated from that of its parent star (1010 contrast ratio at visible wavelengths).
+Demonstration of technologies that will enable a space observatory to reject scattered starlight to the degree that the light of an exoplanet can be separated from that of its parent star (10-10 contrast ratio at visible wavelengths for an Earthlike planet orbiting a sunlike star).
 For coronagraph technologies, this includes interest in demonstrations with obscured and unobscured, segmented apertures suitable for operation with large space telescopes.